sinara-hw/Sayma_Metlino_Documentation/sayma_rtm/panel.rst

 | 7  | Red LED           | Indicates power on.                                         |
 +----+-------------------+-------------------------------------------------------------+

+.. warning:: Due to a `bug in schematics <https://github.com/sinara-hw/Sayma_RTM/issues/105>`_ RTM is not hot-swappable on its own, only together with AMC board.

 +--------+------------------------+-------------------------+-------------------------+
 | LED    | On                     | Blinking                | Off                     |
 +========+========================+=========================+=========================+